iainjmitchell/select-placeholder/README.md

 Usage
 -----

+Add a reference to jQuery and selectPlaceholder scripts into the HTML.

-In your HTML add a placeholder attribute to a select, the value will be the text displayed.
+Within the HTML add a placeholder attribute to a select, the value will be the text displayed.

 ``` html
 <select placeholder='Click something..'>